Strumenta/SmartReader/docfx_project/articles/README.md

 This library supports the .NET Standard 2.0.
 It is a port of [Mozilla Readability](https://github.com/mozilla/readability).
 The original library is stable and used in production inside Firefox.
 By relying on a library maintained by a competent organization like Mozilla we can piggyback on their hard and well-tested work.

-SmartReader also add some improvements on the original library, mainly to get more and better metadata:
+SmartReader also added some improvements on the original library, getting more and better metadata:

+- site name
-- it returns an author and publication date
+- an author and publication date
 - the language
 - the excerpt of the article
 - the featured image
 - a list of images found (it can optionally also download them and store as data URI)
 - an estimate of the time needed to read the article

+Some of these fields are now present in the original library.

 It also allows to perform custom operations before and after extracting the article.